Searching for Rigidity in Algebraic Starscapes: Algebraic Symmetries and Rigid Algebraic Integers

 where $K_t$ is the splitting field, and applying Proposition \ref{DegreeFacts}(2) inductively. \end{nProof} Once we have calculated the degree of the splitting field, we have (by Proposition \ref{SplittingNumerics}) computed the size of the Galois group, and therefore can easily determine the rigidity of all the roots of $f$ by just plugging this value into the formula of Definition \ref{rigidityDef}.

 To implement step 2 of Algorithm \ref{bigAlg}, we must factor a polynomial over an extension of $\bQ$.
 Our implementation adapts a Mathematica package of Paulsen \cite{Pau99} called \verb|galois.m|, which uses the theory of field norms to reduce the factorization to one over the rational numbers, where there are well known (and fast) algorithms. \begin{Definition} Let $f(x)\in\bQ[x]$ be a polynomial with (complex) roots $\alpha = \alpha_1,\cdots,\alpha_n$, and let $g = g(\alpha,x)\in \bQ(\alpha)[x]$.
-We define the \emph{norm} of $g$ to be:
+We define the \textbf{\emph{norm}} of $g$ to be:

 \end{Definition} \begin{Lemma} In the setup of Definition \ref{normDef}, we have $N(g(\alpha,x))\in\bQ[x]$. \end{Lemma} \begin{Proof} Let $L$ be the splitting field of $f$, so that in particular each $\alpha_i\in L$.
 Then $N(g(\alpha,x))\in L[x]$.
 Since any $\sigma\in\Gal(L/\bQ)$, permutes the $\alpha_i$ and leaves elements of $\bQ$ fixed, we see $\sigma$ just permutes the factors of $N(g(\alpha,x))$ so that $\sigma(N(g(\alpha,x)))=N(g(\alpha,x))$.
 Therefore $N(g(\alpha,x))$ has coefficients in $\bQ$ by the Galois correspondence \cite[Theorem 14.2.14]{DF04}. \end{Proof} It turns out that the factorization of $g$ in $\bQ(\alpha)[x]$ is closely related to the factorization of $N(g)$ in $\bQ[x]$.
 Indeed, since the norm is multiplicative, a factorization of $g$ would give a factorization of $N(g)$.
-Unfortunately, the reverse direction isn't true in general, but if we modify $g$ slightly before taking the norm we do obtain a converse, as the following proposition shows (compare to \cite[Proposition 2.2]{Pau99}). \begin{Proposition} In the setup of Definition \ref{normDef}, define $h(\alpha,x,y):=g(\alpha,xy-\alpha y)\in\bQ(\alpha)[x,y]$ where $y$ is a new variable.
-Then $g(\alpha,x)$ is irreducible in $\bQ(\alpha)[x]$ if and only if $N(h(\alpha,x,y))$ is irreducible in $\bQ[x,y]$. \end{Proposition} \begin{Proof} The forward direction follows immediately from the multiplicativity of the norm.
-To prove the converse, we may assume without loss of generality that $g(\alpha,x)$ is monic and irreducible of degree $r$.
+Unfortunately, the reverse direction isn't true in general, but if we modify $g$ slightly before taking the norm we do obtain a converse, as the following proposition of Paulsen \cite[Propostition 2.2]{Pau99} shows.
+We reproduce the proof and fill in some details for the convenience of the reader. \begin{Proposition} In the setup of Definition \ref{normDef}, define $h(\alpha,x,y):=g(\alpha,xy-\alpha y)\in\bQ(\alpha)[x,y]$ where $y$ is a new variable.
+Then $g(\alpha,x)$ is irreducible in $\bQ(\alpha)[x]$ if and only if $N(h(\alpha,x,y))$ is irreducible in $\bQ[x,y]$. \end{Proposition} \begin{Proof} The backward direction follows immediately from the multiplicativity of the norm.
+To prove the forward direction we may assume without loss of generality that $g(\alpha,x)$ is monic and irreducible of degree $r$.
 Consider the factorization: